 It was a tremendous relief to not have to think about the future anymore, but I still needed to focus on earning enough to cover the things I wanted to do in the near future.

 More Than Money

 I'd be lying if I said that becoming a millionaire didn't change me.
 It did change me.
 I'm not sure what my friends and family would say, but from my perspective, these changes have been positive.
 And they can be traced to one core characteristic: the ability and willingness to try new things and become somebody different.

 When I was living paycheck to paycheck, I felt trapped.
-When I was in debt, I felt like a slave chained to my job, my home, and my life.
-I couldn’t do anything risky because I had to make enough to pay my creditors.
+When I was a debtor, I felt like a slave chained to my job, my home, and my life.
+I couldn't do anything risky because I had to make enough to pay my creditors.

 As I dug out of debt and built wealth, I also found confidence.
 I used to be timid and afraid.
 For a variety of reasons, I was unwilling to try new things.
 But running Get Rich Slowly fostered confidence and self-esteem.
 Among other things:

 - I joined a gym and began to eat right, which allowed me to lose fifty pounds and become fit for the first time in my adult life.